Hutchinson Central Technical High School

 Grading Policy

 My grades are done using a total points earned system.
 Included in each quarter are grades for homework assignments, quizzes, tests, and a participation grade.
 If students are not prepared for class their participation grade will be lowered.
-Students are to bring a three-ring binder (2.5 inches-with loose leaf paper to write on),book, or review book (we will purchase one later in the year for the regents examination in June).
+Students will need and are required to bring to class a three-ring binder (2.5 inches-with loose leaf paper to write on),book or review book.
 All points for each student are totaled and then divided by the total points that could have been earned.
 For example a student may have earned 853 points of 1,000 possible points for the quarter.
 The grade for the student would then be 85.3%.

 Homework Policy

 Homework will be assigned at least three times per week.
 Since this is an AP class, there will be a large amount of writing assignments in preparation for the AP exam in May.
 It is mandatory that all work is completed by the required due date.
 All homework is graded.
 If a student is absent it is their responsibility to hand the work in upon returning to school.
 Late assignments will be penalized.
 HOMEWORK MAKES UP A HUGE PART OF THE GRADE.
-STUDENTS THAT DO HOMEWORK CONSISTENTLY TEND TO DO WELL IN THIS COURSE.
+STUDENTS THAT DO HOMEWORK CONSISTENTLY AND READ EACH CHAPTER IN THE BOOK TEND TO DO WELL IN THIS COURSE.

-* Every chapter will have a guided reading homework assignments from the textbook.
+* Every chapter will have a guided read or vocabulary homework assignment from the textbook.
 SEE COURSE OUTLINE BELOW.

 Test Policy

-Students will have be given a test after completing a unit.
+Students will have be given tests after 2-3 chapters are completed.
 Each test will be worth a total of 100 points.
-They will consist of multiple- choice questions, short-answer and an essay.
-There will be a maximum of three tests given in each marking quarter.
-Students who are absent are responsible for taking the test upon returning to school.
+They will consist of multiple- choice questions, short-answer or an essay.
+There will be a maximum of three to four tests given in each marking quarter.

 Quiz Policy

 Students will be given quizzes on a weekly basis.
 They can be worth up to 100 points, but usually range anywhere between 50 and 80 points in value.
 I will never give a surprise quiz and will provide ample notice before administering one.
-Students are responsible for making up a quiz missed due to being absent.
+Students who are absent are responsible for taking the test upon returning to school.
+If you cannot make the deadline for completing an online virtual assessment due to being sick, please email me.

 Projects